How LDC will Help you Align to CCSS

 After reading Throwing Shadows by E.L.
 Koningsburg, write an essay that discusses the character traits of one character by evaluating three items you may find in their trash.
 Be sure to support your findings with evidence from the text.

 There are hundreds of additional tools to help teachers transition to the Core, but everyone needs to start somewhere.
-Visit http://www.literacydesigncollaborative.org/ and start examining the exemplar modules.
+Visit http://www.literacydesigncollaborative.org/ and start examining the exemplar modules by clicking on "Modules" and "Sample Modules".
 Also, throughout the summer, I'll post more tips to help you align your reading and writing curriculum to the Core.
 Subscribe so you don't miss a thing!